-- 1. Complete the prerequisite tasks described in Before you begin; however, do not disconnect the power cords at this time. - 2.
-Inspect the rear of the unit to determine if the system is using the cable management arm or if the cables have adequate length and sufficient mobility to place this unit into the service position. - 3.
+1. Complete the prerequisite tasks described in "Before you begin" on page 11.

+Note: However, do not disconnect the power cords at this time.

+- 2. Inspect the rear of the unit to determine if the system is using the cable management arm or if the cables have adequate length and sufficient mobility to place this unit into the service position. - 3.
 Stop the system.
-For instructions, see Stopping the system or logical partition. - 4.
+For instructions, see "Stopping a system or logical partition" on page 24. - 4.
 Place the system in the service position, as described in Placing a rack-mounted 31E/2B, 31E/1C, or 31E/2C system in the service position. - 5.
 Remove the service access cover, as described in Removing the service access cover from the 31E/2B, 31E/1C, or 31E/2C. - 6.
-Identify the failing part, as described in Identifying a part. - 7.
+Identify the failing part, as described in "Identifying a part" on page 14. - 7.
 Identify the part to replace, by using one of the following methods: - Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - Use the service label located on the underside of the service access cover.